playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 ## React

-In a normal React component, we'd store data using `useState` or `useReducer` hook.
-Using React's custom hooks, we'll use the same APIs to create our own hook that combines (or, composes) these other APIs:
+In a typical React component, we'd store data using the `useState` or `useReducer` hook.
+Using React's custom hooks, we'll use the same APIs to create our own hook that combines (or composes) these other APIs:

 ```jsx
 const useWindowSize = () => {